Alessio Bertaggia

-Alessio Bertaggia (born July 30, 1993) is a Swiss professional ice hockey player who is currently playing with Genève-Servette HC of the National League (NL).
+Alessio Bertaggia (born July 30, 1993) is a Swiss professional ice hockey player who is currently playing with HC Lugano of the National League (NL).

 Playing career

 He formerly played junior hockey in North America for the Brandon Wheat Kings and the Spokane Chiefs of the Western Hockey League.
 He recorded a hat trick in his WHL debut, a 4-1 win over the Moose Jaw Warriors.
 Undrafted, he returned to Switzerland after two seasons, as he earlier signed for EV Zug of the NLA on a two-year deal on December 19, 2012.

+On 12 November 2014, Bertaggia was traded to HC Lugano where he played until the 2021-22 season.

+On 3 December 2021, Bertaggia signed a 5-year contract with Genève-Servette HC starting with the 2022-23 season.

+On 2 June 2025, Genève-Servette and HC Lugano traded Bertaggia with Matthew Verboon.

 Personal

 His father is the former professional hockey player, Sandro Bertaggia, who also played with HC Lugano and had his number retired by the club.